starkfell/100DaysOfIaC/articles/day.22.stage.in.storage.md

 ## Handling APIM policies (embedded XML)

 **API Management policies** define users and groups being granted access, and the products (the APIs) they are allowed to access, and are defined in an **XML file**.
-We can embed xml inside an ARM template, but it looks like this:
+We can embed XML inside an ARM template, but it looks like this:

 ``` JSON
 {